fongc123/notes/Kubernetes/Security.md

   serviceAccountName: dashboard-sa
 ```

+The service account that a running pod is using can be identified by displaying the YAML configuration with the `-o yaml` option.

 The `default` service account is created automatically by Kubernetes and will be applied to all pods, so that they can access the Kubernetes API.
 The `automountServiceAccountToken` field will specify whether or not to automatically perform this action.

+> [!INFO]
+> The `default` service account has extremely limited access to the Kubernetes cluster.
+For proper third-party integration, it may be required to create a new service account instead of using the default one.